8. French Bank Loans

 You also have a right to repay at any time without penalty.

 If you later get into difficulties making the repayments there is an interest cap on any overdue payments.
-In serious cases, you can seek relief or assistance from through a special public debt body based in each département.
-See 9.6. below.
+In serious cases, you can seek relief or assistance from through a special public debt body based in each département, as we describe in Section 8.5.

 Next: Annual Percentage Rate